Follow the BARK guidelines when visiting the park with your pet:

-Pets are allowed on a leash on the trails in the lower canyon: Silver Spur Trail, Faraway Ranch, Bonita Creek, and the trail connecting the visitor center and the campground.
-A good rule of thumb is that a pet may go anywhere a car may go: roads and road shoulders, picnic area turnouts, campground, and parking lots.
+Pets are allowed on the trails in the lower canyon: Silver Spur Trail, Faraway Ranch, Bonita Creek, and the trail connecting the visitor center and the campground.
+In addition, a good rule of thumb is that a pet may go anywhere a car may go: roads and road shoulders, picnic area turnouts, campground, and parking lots.

-Pets are not permitted on hiking trails in the park (exceptions are listed above), or inside visitor centers or other park facilities.
+Pets are not permitted... on hiking trails in the park (exceptions are listed above), inside the visitor center or public buildings, on interpretive walks/programs, or in the wilderness area.*

 Why are activities with pets in the park limited?